Managing Papers

 Authors can be reminded via the Papers:Remind authors function.

-Paper Status
+Paper State and Status

-The main paper status page, accessible from the paper listing or the individual paper selection, shows the basic paper information such as title and abstract as well as reviews.
+The main paper overview page, accessible from the paper listing or the individual paper selection, shows the basic paper information such as title and abstract as well as reviews.
 From there, you can upload late or corrected papers, see if the paper has manuscript (PDF) problems, add reviewers, move the paper to a different track or conference, and accept, withdraw or reject the paper.
 The page also contains reviews and the paper log, identifying all actions that have been taken for the paper.